 This was the largest and longest coordinated animal control program in Victoria’s history.

-Following the 2019-20 bushfires, Parks Victoria and the Department of Environment, Land, Water and Planning (DELWP) implemented a large-scale, coordinated deer and feral animal control program in parks and reserves across Eastern Victoria and Budj Bim National Park in Western Victoria.
+Following the 2019-20 bushfires, Parks Victoria and the Department of Energy, Environment and Climate Action (DEECA) implemented a large-scale, coordinated deer and feral animal control program in parks and reserves across Eastern Victoria and Budj Bim National Park in Western Victoria.

 The aim of this program was to remove deer and feral animals from priority fire-affected and adjacent areas, giving native plants, plant communities and animals the best chance of recovery.